joannawojtasz/Project1_club/README.md

 - [x] Couple of minor errors such as leftout closing tags, missuse of textfield  and script left out of the body elemnt.

 * Warnings:
-- [ ] Missing section headers.
+- [ ] Missing section headers - the headers are missing due to design choices
 - [ ] Empty heading - icon in navbar, followed by text in h2
 - [ ] Possible misuse of aria-label
 - [ ] Consider using the h1 element as a top-level heading only - h1 used in navbar
 - [x] A table row was 3 columns wide, which is less than the column count established by the first row
-- [ ]

 #### CSS validator https://jigsaw.w3.org/css-validator/

-- One error - missing unit.
+- [x] One error - missing unit.

-#### Lighthouse from Chrome  Dev Tools
+#### Testing the webpage in the Chrom Lighthouse tool

 * Desktop

 ![Lighthouse Desktop](/assets/images/lighthouse-desktop.png)

-- [x] First raport showed issuses with the size signup background image.
+- [x] First raport showed issuses with the size signup background and resons image, the images were compressed.

 * Mobile